saketh269/azure-ecommerce-data-engineering/transformations/spark_sql/README.md

 This folder contains Spark SQL scripts used to build curated fact and dimension tables.
+Note: The SQL scripts in this folder represent the logic executed in Databricks to produce curated Delta tables.

 These scripts:
 - Define table schemas